bentoml/BentoML/docs/source/concepts/api_io_descriptors.rst

 APIs are functions defined in the service definition that are exposed as an HTTP or gRPC endpoint.
 A function is a part of the APIs if it is decorated with the `@svc.api` decorator.
 APIs can be defined either as a synchronous function or
-:ref:`asynchronous coroutine <https://docs.python.org/3/library/asyncio-task.html>` in Python.
+`asynchronous coroutine <https://docs.python.org/3/library/asyncio-task.html>`_ in Python.
 APIs fulfill requests by invoking the pre- and post-processing logic in the function and model runners created in the service definition.
 Let's look into each of these parts in details.